8 Computing persistent homology in Julia

 In this chapter we learned to:

-These tools form the computational backbone of TDA.
-In the next chapters, we will apply them to clustering (ToMATo), visualization (Mapper), and real-world datasets.
+These tools form the computational backbone of TDA in Julia.
+In the next chapters, we will use them inside larger workflows for clustering, visualization, and applications.